 (m) details of when and where the Court hearing will be and a statement that the class member may attend the Court hearing;

 (n) an outline of how objections or expressions of support may be communicated, either in writing or by appearing in person or through a legal representative at the hearing;

 (o) an outline of any steps required to be taken by persons who wish to participate in the settlement (in the event that affirmative steps are required);

 (p) an outline of the steps required to be taken by persons wishing to opt out of the settlement (if that is possible under the terms of the settlement); and

 (q) information on how to obtain legal advice and assistance.

-14.3 When applying for Court approval of a settlement, the parties will usually need to persuade the Court that:
+15.3 When applying for Court approval of a settlement, the parties will be required to persuade the Court that: